The Studio for Transforming Engineering Learning and Research (STELAR)

 - entrepreneurial attitudes, such as scientific curiosity

-- knowledge of human factors and universal design principles, and
+- knowledge of bias in engineering design, inclusive engineering practices, human factors and universal design principles, and

 - the ability to assess positive and negative social impact